TRaSH-Guides/Guides/docs/Misc/How-to-setup-Torguard-for-port-forwarding.md

 ------

-THNX:
+Thanks:

-A big thnx to [mrhotio](https://github.com/mrhotio) for his excellent instructions on how to setup WireGuard for TorGuard.
+A big Thanks to [mrhotio](https://github.com/mrhotio) for his excellent instructions on how to setup WireGuard for TorGuard.